Chanka: Organization

+Warfare

 According to Inca sources that told of the Chanka culture, the Hanan Chankas were bloody in battle.
 When they captured their enemies, they made them prisoners of war.
 They gave cruel punishments to show the enemy that they should not be messed with, such as scalping, or skinning prisoners alive.
 These prisoners were hung upside down so the blood concentrated in the upper body as they made small cuts on the front of the toes, and from there they began to tear the skin gradually, while the prisoner screamed and was terrified.
 Another common way for them to intimidate their enemies was to make cups from the skulls of prisoners, from which they drank the blood of the enemy gaining the contemporary nickname of "Vampires of the Andes".